Are Hay Nets and Hay Bags Safe for Horses? A Complete Guide for Australian Owners

 So, Are They Safe?

-The short answer is yes — when used correctly.
-Hay nets and hay bags are safe for most horses provided they’re chosen, hung, and checked appropriately.
-They remain one of the best tools for reducing waste, stretching hay, and supporting digestive health.
+The short answer: yes.
+When hung correctly and maintained, horse hay nets and feed bags are safe for most horses.
+They remain one of the best solutions for reducing waste, stretching hay supplies, and supporting natural grazing behaviour.

 Delzani’s Safe Feeding Picks

-- Deluxe Slow Feeder Hay Bag — 600D Oxford denier, 2+ biscuit capacity, reinforced quick-release straps.
+- Deluxe Slow Feeder Hay Bag: 600D Oxford fabric, 2+ biscuit capacity, reinforced quick-release straps.

-- Canvas Hay Feed Bag — tough ripstop canvas, reinforced seams, ideal for travel and stables.
+- Canvas Horse Hay Feed Bag: ripstop canvas with reinforced seams, ideal for travel or stables.

-- Hay Bale Carry Bag — 1600D fabric with moisture-proof lining for transporting or storing bales.
+- Horse Hay Bale Bag: 1600D fabric with moisture-proof lining for clean transport and storage.

 Frequently Asked Questions